 - Provide helpful low FODMAP diet tips & informative posts

 - Special announcements of newly tested foods conducted at our laboratory

 - General frequently asked questions we receive

 - Latest news about our low FODMAP smartphoneapp

 - and much much more!

-We post one new blog every THURSDAY, so remember to check back here often!
+We post one new blog every Tuesday and one new recipe every Friday, so remember to check back here often!

 Alternatively you can subscribe via email so that you will be the first to receive any new posts!

 A diet low in FODMAPs reduces symptoms of irritable bowel syndrome (IBS)

 Our team here in the Department of Gastroenterology, Monash University, recently confirmed the effectiveness of lowering FODMAP content in the diet on symptom relief for individuals with IBS.
 This project was part of the PhD work conducted by Emma Halmos.